pappitti/modernbert-mlx/README.md

 - ModelForTokenClassification is only a placeholder at this stage.

 ## Work in Progress on Utils
-The dataset handling leverages HuggingFace's [Datasets](https://huggingface.co/docs/datasets/index) but requires a lot more work to address all important usecases
+- The dataset handling leverages HuggingFace's [Datasets](https://huggingface.co/docs/datasets/index) but requires a lot more work to address all important usecases
+- Server uses a FastAPI server can be used.
+It has only been tested with zero-shot classification for now (both single prediction and batch prediction).
+Use with `uv run python -m utils.server`

 ## Next Steps
 - Continue work on training (PoC for sequence classification, still very preliminary)